compgen-io/cgpipe/docs/04-Language_Syntax.md

 ## Shell escaping
 You may also include the results from shell commands as well using the syntax `$(command)`.
 Anything surrounded by `$()` will be executed in the current shell.
 Anything written to stdout can be captured as a variable.
+The shell command will be evaluated as a CGPipe string and any variables substituted.

 Example: